clarin-eric/concepts-wikidata-migration/README.md

 Some observations about the non-matched concepts:

 - The concepts for which there was no mapping found are:
-  - 529 are used concepts (most of them seem to be concepts referring to properties, probably assigned as concept links during the creation of a profile in the component registry, not to linguistic terms)
+  - 529 are used concepts (most of them seem to be concepts referring to properties, probably assigned as concept links to elements or components during the creation of a profile in the component registry (not to the value vocabularies)
     - from clarin: 84
     - from nalida: 78
     - from tei: 30